Public Complaints Bureau / Biro Pengaduan Awam. Complain via 03-88887777 or fax 03-88887778/37 or click to visit website

 Menurut Pengerusi kuil En.
 Murugiah, masalah kuil ini iaitu tanpa dokumentasi sudah berlanjutan hampir 19 tahun, malah pernah dirobohkan sebanyak dua kali di bawah pentadbiran Barisan Nasional.
 Barisan Nasional telah membiarkan masalah kuil tersebut.

-I’m not sure who wrote it, but its pretty clear that is says the the was demolished on 10th September for renovation work and documentatio.
+I’m not sure who wrote it, but its pretty clear that is says the the temple was demolished on 10th September for renovation work and documentatio.

-Jayakumar later visited the and said that temple committee is equally at fault.
+Xavier Jayakumar later visited the temple and said that temple committee is equally at fault.
 He was also recorded on camera as saying that he talked to Zuraida and she had clarified that her earlier statement was misused.

 “The state government was not informed of this matter.